Samonikli

 Samonikli (Самоникли, trans.
-The Indigenous Ones) were a Yugoslav rock band formed in Belgrade in 1964.
-Despite having no official releases, the band made a number of recordings for Yugoslav radio and television and are notable as one of the pioneers of the Yugoslav rock scene.
+The Indigenous Ones) were a Yugoslav rock band formed in Belgrade in 1963.
+Despite having no official releases, the band made a number of recordings for Yugoslav radio and television and are notable for being among the pioneers of the Yugoslav rock scene.

 History

 1964-1969

-The band Samonikli was formed in 1964.
+The band Samonikli was formed in 1963.
 They chose their name after a book of short stories by Slovene writer Prežihov Voranc.
-Initially, the band held rehearsals at the Center for Culture and Arts Nikola Tesla.
-Group members changed frequently in the early period, but by 1966 they stabilized in the following lineup: Marin Pečjak (vocals), Milan Pavlov (guitar), Marko Novaković (bass guitar), Bojan Drndić (rhythm guitar), and Vukašin Veljković (drums).
+Initially, the band held rehearsals at Belgrade's Center for Culture and Arts Nikola Tesla.
+Group members changed frequently in the early period, but by 1966 they stabilized in the following lineup: Milan Pavlov (guitar), Marko Novaković (bass guitar), Bojan Drndić (rhythm guitar), and Vukašin Veljković (drums).

-Initially the band performed at school and college dances.
-The band covered rock hits, as well as traditional songs and 1930s and 1940s schlagers, often introducing elements of jazz into these covers, while their own songs were mostly The Shadows-inspired instrumentals.
-In 1965 and 1966 they played regularly at dances at Belgrade Faculty of Technology and Cultural Center Vuk Karadžić and soon became widely popular.
-Their performances at the Faculty of Technology were usually attended by 700 to 800 young people.
+Initially, the band performed at school and college dances.
+They covered beat hits, as well as traditional songs and 1930s and 1940s schlagers, often introducing elements of jazz into these covers, while their original songs were mostly The Shadows-inspired instrumentals.
+During 1965 and 1966 they played regularly at dances at Belgrade Faculty of Technology and Cultural Center Vuk Karadžić, with brothers Marin and Nikola Pečjak often performing with them as vocalists.
+The group became widely popular, with their performances at the Faculty of Technology usually attended by 700 to 800 young people.
+In 1966, they won the battle of the bands festival Majski susreti VIS-ova Jugoslavije (May Meetings of Vocal-Instrumental Ensembles of Yugoslavia), thus being chosen by the League of Socialist Youth of Yugoslavia as the country's representatives at an international Festival of Youth Orchestras in Hungary.
+Samonikli performed on the Budapest's People's Stadium alongside well-known Eastern European bands Illés, Metró, Omega, and others, themselves being viewed as a "Western" group and thus not participating in the competition of the groups.

-In 1966 they were chosen by the Belgrade City Committee of the League of Socialist Youth of Serbia to represent Yugoslavia at an international festival of youth orchestras in Hungary.
-Samonikli performed alongside well-known Eastern European groups, such as Illés, Metró, Omega, and others, themselves being viewed as a "Western" group.
 At the end of 1966, they were joined by the drummer Branislav Grujić, a former member of Smeli (The Brave Ones).
+This lineup held regular performances at Belgrade Youth Center with vocalist Karlo Klemenčić.
 The band recorded several songs for Radio Belgrade.
 For the recording of the songs "Dozvoljavate li gospodine" ("Do You Allow, Sir") and "Povetarac i ja" ("The Breeze and I"), the latter of which became a hit on a popular Radio Belgrade music program called Muzički automat (Music Automaton), the band worked with six violinists, being one of the rare Yugoslav bands at the time to include bowed string instruments into their sound.
 Their recordings were featured in many popular radio programs, most notably Nedeljom u devet i pet (Sunday at 9:05).
 They were featured in a very popular series of shows on Television Belgrade called Koncert za ludi mladi svet (Concert for a Young and Crazy World) twice, with the songs "Viđaju te s njim" ("They're Seeing You with Him") and "Da li vidiš" ("Can You See").